metarex-media/www-metarex-media/content/project/introduction/index.md

 We can help you streamline your workflows and connect you with our growing network of companies.
-Your involvement will give you the opportunity to adapt the Metarex framework to your requirements and allow you to be first to market.
+Your involvement will give you the opportunity to adapt the MetaRex framework to your requirements and allow you to be first to market.

 Why not [arrange a meeting] and see how we can help?